-The second case study is for a vertical and deviated offshore GOM application, but the location will remain undisclosed.
-This case study used a total of 4 wells (2 mother bores, each with a side track holes) with drilling data and LWD logs provided by the Operator.
+The second case study is for a vertical and deviated offshore well in the Gulf of Mexico but the exact location will remain undisclosed.
+This case study used a total of 4 wells (2 mother bores, each with a side track hole) with drilling data and LWD logs provided by the Operator.
 A key goal for the operator is to utilize the AI log model in future wells to generate petrophysical logs in sections of the wellbore where advanced data cannot be acquired due to hole size limitations or to infill data gaps in the event of missing data due to tool failures or other operational issues.
-The operators is also interested in utilizing the real-time AI generated logs to aid real-time pore pressure prediction.
-As for the first case, data scarcity is an issue.
+The Operator is also interested in utilizing the real-time AIgenerated logs to aid real-time pore pressure prediction.
+As with the first case, data scarcity is an issue.
 Some areas could not be modeled with the data available at the present time.
 However others area could be modeled and for the sake of this paper we will focus on these results.